 Amalfi is a charming, peaceful resort town on Italy's scenic Amalfi Coast.
 In the centuries before Papal dominance of the Italian peninsula, Amalfi was one of the four powerful Maritime Republics and as a result, has a lot of historic sites.
 It's also incredibly scenic, with narrow alleyways that through the town up the slopes between the sea and mountains.
-Besides history and beauty, the town is noted for its good beaches and bathing establishments, historic resorts and hotels, lemons, and handmade paper.
+Besides history and beauty, the town is noted for its good beaches and bathing establishments, historic resorts and hotels, lemon cultivation, and handmade paper.

 See our Amalfi Picture Gallery for photos of the duomo and town.

-- Beaches - Amalfi's beaches are some of the best on the coast and there are several top rate bathing establishments that rent beach chairs, umbrellas, and changing rooms.
-The water is crystal clear and great for swimming, scuba diving, or boating.
+- Beaches.
+Amalfi's beaches are some of the best on the coast and there are several top-rate bathing establishments that rent beach chairs, umbrellas, and changing rooms.
+The water is crystal clear and great for swimming, snorkeling, scuba diving, or boating.

-- Duomo di Sant' Andrea and Cloister of Paradise, excellent examples of medieval architecture with Moorish influence - The duomo is reached by an impressive staircase of 62 steep steps leading up from the main piazza.
+- Duomo di Sant' Andrea and Cloister of Paradise.
+These are excellent examples of medieval architecture with Moorish influence.
+The duomo is reached by an impressive staircase of 62 steep steps leading up from the main piazza.
 Mosaics decorate the exterior of the church.
-It has impressive bronze doors made in 1066.
-Inside, the ninth century basilica has Romanesque columns and frescoes but the duomo itself is mainly a 18th-century baroque restoration although you can still see a lot of Arab-Norman influence.
-The duomo houses the richly decorated Crypt of St. Andrew.
+It's impressive bronze doors were made in 1066.
+Inside, the 9th-century basilica has Romanesque columns and frescoes.
+The Duomo itself is mainly an 18th-century baroque restoration, although you can still see a lot of Arab-Norman influence.
+The Duomo houses the richly decorated Crypt of St. Andrew.
 There's also a diocesan museum.
 The Cloister of Paradise, Chiostro del Paradiso, built in 1266, is a treasure of medieval architecture.

-- Palazzo Morelli - Inside the palazzo is the Civic Museum.
-The Tavola Amalfitana, a book of maritime lawas that was adopted around the Mediterranean, was written in Amalfi in the tenth century and is housed in the museum, as are a number of other historic relics.
+- Museo Civico.
+Inside the town hall is the Civic Museum.
+The Tavola Amalfitana, a book of maritime laws that was adopted around the Mediterranean, was written in Amalfi in the tenth century and is housed in the museum, as are a number of other historic relics.

-- Paper Museum - At the top of town is the Paper Museum highlighting the history of papermaking.
+- Museo della Carta.
+At the top of the town is the Paper Museum, highlighting the history of papermaking in the region.

-- Valley of the Mills - near the Paper Museum, the valley is set along a stream bed between the cliffs.
+- Valley of the Mills.
+Near the Paper Museum, the valley is set along a stream bed between the cliffs.
 There are mills that brought water to the paper workshops and some are still in operation.
-Continuing beyond the town, walks in the steep wooded hills take in waterfalls, springs, and occassional sea views.
+Continuing beyond the town, walks in the steep wooded hills take in waterfalls, springs, and occasional sea views.

-- Shopping - Limoncello di Amalfi, a lemon liquor, is one of Amalfi's top products and can be found in local stores.
-High quality handmade paper from Amalfi has been famous for centuries and is even used in the Vatican – you'll find it sold all over town.
-Amatruda is the oldest paper manufacturer in Europe.
-Handmade paper can be found in shops here.
+- Shopping.
+Limoncello di Amalfi, a lemon liquor, is one of Amalfi's top products and can be found in local stores.
+High-quality handmade paper from Amalfi has been famous for centuries and is even used in the Vatican – you'll find it sold all over town.
+Amatruda is the oldest paper manufacturer in Europe and is open to visitors.

 - Festivals.
-The Regatta of the Ancient Maritime Republics with historic vessels is held in Amalfi every four years.
+The Regatta of the Ancient Maritime Republics, a race with historic vessels, is held in Amalfi every four years.
 It's Amalfi's turn in 2020 and again in 2024.
 Amalfi is also a good place for Christmas and New Year's Eve celebrations.